Commons: Community forests in Nepal

+In Nepal, the idea of community management of different resources (water, forest, pasture, etc.) has been present since the Lichchhavi period (400 to 750 CE).
+Community forestry started in the 70s because, first, Nepali society already had a long tradition of managing forest resources (which had been restricted by the Rana regime until 1951 to increase agricultural revenue), and second, the growing concern of degradation of environmental resources in 70s (characterized by Erik Echkholm's research that unprecedented rates of land degradation in Nepal's hills was causing massive upstream soil loss and downstream flooding and siltation) and the broader shift in international development discourses from pro-industrial modernist discourses towards small-scale and decentralized approaches.

 In the late 1980s, Nepal chose to decentralize government control over forests.
 Community forest programs work by giving local areas a financial stake in nearby woodlands, and thereby increasing the incentive to protect them from overuse.
 Local institutions regulate harvesting and selling of timber and land, and must use any profit towards community development and preservation of the forests.
 In twenty years, some locals, especially in the middle hills, have noticed a visible increase in the number of trees, although other places have not seen tangible results, especially where opportunity costs to land are high.
 Community forestry may also contribute to community development in rural areas – for instance school construction, irrigation and drinking water channel construction, and road construction.
 Community forestry has proven conducive to democratic practices at grass roots level.

 Many Nepalese forest user groups generate income from the community forests, although the amount can vary widely among groups and is often invested in the community rather than flowing directly to individual households.
 Such income is generated from external sources involving the sales of timber from thinned pine plantations such as in the community forest user groups of Sindhu Palchok and Rachma, and internally in Nepal's mid-hills' broad leaf forests from membership fees, penalties and fines on rule-breakers, in addition to the sales of forest products.
 Some of the most significant benefits are that locals are able to use the products they gather directly in their own homes for subsistence use.